Grants awarded

 Field book project - South America

-To digitize and make publicly accessible travellers' and naturalists' field manuscripts on South America, 1800 to 2000.
+To digitize travellers’ and naturalists’ field manuscripts on South America from 1800 to 2000 and make them freely available online.

 $511,200